aleexvdev/alexandervalverde/README.md

 <p align="left">
 I am a Full Stack Developer passionate about creating robust and scalable web applications, excelling in both the front-end and back-end.
 With a constant focus on continuous improvement and the adoption of new technologies, I am dedicated to offering innovative and efficient solutions.
 My mission is to transform ideas into impactful digital realities, always seeking to exceed expectations and make a difference in each project.<br>
 I am always open to new opportunities and collaborations.
-Explore my repositories and feel free to contact me if you want to work together or just chat about technology!
+Explore my repositories and feel free to contact me if you want us to work together or just chat about technology!
 </p>

 ###